KoreTeknology/Godot-toolbox-for-developers/README.md

 # Godot Toolbox (for-developers)

 My personal toolbox to use with Godot Engine 3.1.1 http://godotengine.org.
-This repository is constantly in progress as i am using those addons on a regular basis and i do update the code !
+This scripts repository is a **collection of scripts** that i did modify to fit my personal needs.
+It is constantly in progress as i am using those addons on a regular basis and i do update the code !

 <img src="https://img.shields.io/badge/Godot-3.1.1-orange.svg" alt="Name" /> <img src="https://img.shields.io/badge/Uriel Deveaud-2019-blue.svg" />  <img src="https://img.shields.io/badge/GDscript-Coding-purple.svg" />

-This scripts repository is a **collection of scripts** that i did modify to fit my personal needs.

 ---